iiyyll01lin/ctcf-predictor/README.md

    * This step improves data quality and model performance by ensuring clean, consistent input sequences.

 1. **Data Collection & Initial Extraction:**
-   * Use the `scripts/download_data.sh` script to download example CTCF ChIP-seq peak data (BED format), a corresponding reference genome segment (FASTA format), and extract raw sequences using `bedtools getfasta` into `data/extracted_sequences.fasta`.
+   * Use the `scripts/download_data.sh` script to download example CTCF ChIP-seq peak data (BED format), a corresponding reference genome (either the full hg38 or just chr21), and extract raw sequences using `bedtools getfasta` into `data/extracted_sequences.fasta`.
+   * The script supports demo mode (-d flag) for faster setup with only chr21, and force mode (-f flag) to re-download existing files.

 2. **Dataset Preparation:**
    * Run the `scripts/prepare_datasets.R` script.